GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 The `Dockerfile` defines the runtime environment for the pipeline.
 It also configures the Flex Template, which lets you reuse the runtime image to build the Flex Template.

 The `requirements.txt` file defines all Python packages in the dependency chain of the pipeline package.
-Use it to create reproducible Python environments in the Docker images.
+Use it to create reproducible Python environments in the Docker image.

 ## Before you begin